EpipremnumPinnatum/WeeklyPollingBotForTelegram/README.md

 So that not anybody can easily send messages to my groupchat and manipulate my bot I created some
 <a href="https://en.wikipedia.org/wiki/Environment_variable" >environment variables</a>
 that are saved on the computer locally.
-So this program is set out, so you can do the same I named them:
+So this program is set out, so you can do the same.
+I named them:

 -THE_NOODZ_BOT_TOKEN

 -THE_NOODZ_GROUP_CHAT_ID

+and they are in the _WeeklyPollingBot.java_ file.

-The Noodz is the name of my <a href="">band</a>.
+The Noodz is the name of my <a href="https://www.instagram.com/thenoodz_official?igsh=MWVrcGl1cjB0b3V5ZA==">band</a>.
 However, you can change that in the WeeklyPollingBot.java file
 at:

 - String groupChatId = System.getenv("THE_NOODZ_GROUP_CHAT_ID");